gravityforms/gravityformscli/readme.txt

 == ChangeLog ==

+= 1.1.3 =
+- Fixed an issue where the install command could not network activate plugins.

 = 1.1.2 =
 - Updated the ids format of the entry list command to support the page-size and offset args.
 Credit: Ulrich Pogson.
 - Updated the form export command to support the optional filename arg e.g. wp gf form export 1 --filename=testing.json.
 Credit: Timothy Decker.